Professional/Short course Independent and/or Supplementary Prescribing

 We need to receive all relevant documentation at least SIX weeks prior to the start of the course.

 - You will need to arrange the completion of the Programme Application Form (PAF) and ensure that it is scanned and saved on your device before you apply online for the course.
-This form must be completed by yourself, your Designated Medical Practitioner and your Non-Medical Prescribing Lead before your online application is submitted.
-If you fail to upload your document, your online application will be cancelled.
+This form must be completed by yourself, your Designated Prescribing Supervisor (DPS), your Designated Prescribing Practitioner (DPP) and your Non-Medical Prescribing Lead before your online application is submitted.
+There are links within the PAF to an online area which explains the different roles.
+If you fail to upload your document within 24 hours, your online application will be cancelled.

 - Once your PAF is completed and saved, you can then use the Apply Now button.